Life Insurance Application Process: What to Expect & How to Apply

 Pincher's Pro Tip

 Request your medical records 2-3 weeks before applying to review them for accuracy.
-Correcting errors with your doctor's office beforehand prevents delays and potential rate increases.
+Correcting errors with your doctor's office beforehand prevents delays and potential rate increases, especially now that insurers pull EHRs directly.

 Lifestyle and Activity Information